tatanpoker09/tatanpoker09/README.md

 ### Hi there 👋

 I'm Christian Eilers, also known as tatanpoker09.
-I'm a Software Engineer working at Nutanix.
-Previously attended CMU and PUC Chile.
+I'm a Software Engineer working at X. Previously attended CMU and PUC Chile.
 I'm passionate of trying out new programming paradigms and experimenting with different things.
 Check out my portfolio! https://tatanpoker09.com/

 - 😳 Programming languages I know
   - Java